glowbom/Glowbom/Custom.md

 ### Step 7

-Choose an app elemnent and fill out the attributes.
+Choose app elements and fill out the attributes.
 Currently, there are Text, Image, and Button elements available.
-We'll add more elements soon.
+We’ll add more elements soon.

 And press the **"Save"** button.